-Centrifuge – The removal of turbidity for Chlorophyll extracts requires a centrifuge capable of 675 g.
+Centrifuge – The removal of turbidity for Chlorophyll extracts requires a centrifuge capable of 500 - 675 g.
 The relationship between RPM and g is as follows:

 g = (1.118 × 10-5) R∙ S2, where g is the relative centrifugal force, R is the radius of the rotor in centimeters, and S is the speed of the centrifuge in revolutions per minute.
-Values of RCF in units of times gravity (× g) for common micro-centrifuge rotor radii are found in standard conversion tables.
+Values of relative centrifugal force (RCF) in units of times gravity (× g) for common micro-centrifuge rotor radii are found in standard conversion tables.

 It is recommended that the centrifuge RPMs be verified every 1-3 years.